gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 ## Detailed design

-### Grammar Change: Add support for homogenous tuple span
+### Grammar Change: Add support for homogeneous tuple span

-In order to prase homogenous tuple spans, we modify the swift grammar as follows:
+In order to prase homogeneous tuple spans, we modify the swift grammar as follows:
 ```
   type-tuple:
     '(' type-tuple-body? ')'